Ecological-Complexity-Lab/infomap_ecology_package/README.md

 practice is to compile Infomap under the file name "Infomap" and place it in the same working folder in which the R code is run.**

+Note: though technically Infomap can run on Windows, I find that this is not always so easy to do, as you need some Linux environemnt installed within Windows. **I strongly recommend working within Linux or MacOS**.

 ## Install the R package
 Make sure you have the latest version of R and packages `attempt, igraph, magrittr, tidyverse` (tidyverse should include `readr` and `stringr`). then Run: